 One of the things that I really struggle with is space constraints.
 That’s one of the reasons why I love the Lovevery Montessori play shelf.
 The shelf isn’t too wide and yet it gets the job done.
 Made of Baltic birch, the Lovevery has a very aesthetic look and uses soft close technology to ensure that the child’s fingers don’t get pinched.

 When I went through the details of the product, I was initially a bit confused.
 In a way, I think that the beauty of the design is the fact that you cannot see the hidden storage area at the back.
 The storage space is accessed by lifting the lid.
 Highly space-saving!

 Montessori toy shelves are also best utilized by putting the toys in trays.
 If you do decide to get the Lovevery model, don’t buy too many trays.
 The company provides two wooden trays and two storage bins with the setup!

-It comes in a wide range of colors, styles, sizes and is well stocked at a variety of retailers, but it’s often sold out on Amazon so I recommend Wayfair.
+It comes in a wide range of sizes and is well stocked and of quality.

 It’s not as narrow as some other brands, so crafts and wider toys will fit on it just fine.
 You can mix and match smaller units to add as well.

 If you’re a Montessori parent you might have heard of the brand already, as they offer a huge variety of practical life Montessori items for toddlers.